oshmasri/GalaxyTyper_Defend-the-Universe/README.md

 Built using the MERN Stack (MongoDB, Express.js, React.js, Node.js), Galaxy Typer includes user authentication, score tracking, player profiles, and an online leaderboard.

-Features
+Features:
-User Registration & Login
+-> User Registration & Login
-Space-themed typing gameplay
+-> Space-themed typing gameplay
-Real-time typing detection
+-> Real-time typing detection
-Random word generation
+-> Random word generation
-Increasing difficulty levels
+-> Increasing difficulty levels
-Score calculation and tracking
+-> Score calculation and tracking
-Online leaderboard
+-> Online leader board
-Player profile management
+-> Player profile management
-Secure data storage using MongoDB
+-> Secure data storage using MongoDB
-Responsive user interface
+-> Responsive user interface

-How to Play
+How to Play:
-Register or log in to your account.
+-> Register or log in to your account.
-Start a new game.
+-> Start a new game.
-Enemy ships carrying words will appear.
+-> Enemy ships carrying words will appear.
-Type the displayed word correctly.
+-> Type the displayed word correctly.
-The enemy is destroyed when the word is completed.
+-> The enemy is destroyed when the word is completed.
-Earn points for every correct word.
+-> Earn points for every correct word.
-Progress through higher difficulty levels.
+-> Progress through higher difficulty levels.
-Try to achieve the highest score and climb the leaderboard.
+-> Try to achieve the highest score and climb the leader board.